> Bandoggs > Songs > Soldier, Soldier

 This snappy version comes from Rosa Hicks Presnell of Beech Mountain, North Carolina.
 The ending might seem a bit unfair but Mrs Presnell seems to have been happy with it, and so we are!

 Martin Carthy sang Soldier, Soldier in 1998 on Brass Monkey’s third album Sound and Rumour.
-Martin Carthy commented in the record’s sleeve notes:
+He also sang it on the DVD of Brass Monkey’s 30th anniversary album The Best of Live.
+He noted on the first album:

 Soldier, Soldier I learned from the Columbia World Series recording of the great sean-nós singer from Connemara, Colm Keane.